 I was recently SHOCKED on a trip to a small grocery store for SALT.
-I asked for SALT, and was given LOW SODIUM SALT.
+When I asked for SALT, I was given LOW SODIUM SALT.
 There was no other salt available.
-Now I see low-sodium salt is the RAGE!
-But is it better than salt?
-Low-sodium salt is like table salt, but some of its sodium is replaced with potassium chloride.
-This compound gives a similar salty taste.
+The grocery manager said it is BETTER THAN SALT, as it PREVENTS HEART DISEASE.
+Yikes!
+Really?
+Now I see low-sodium salt is a popular alternative.
+Low-sodium salt has some of its sodium replaced with potassium chloride.
+Let’s take a look at the heated debate!
+Do you believe excessive salt causes Hypertension and CVD?

 The medical industry is engaged in a huge debate as to whether salt is good for health.
 Many people are told that they need to reduce their sodium intake or risk high blood pressure.
 In fact, sodium has long been the villain when it comes to hypertension and heart disease and stroke.
 Most people are convinced that salt causes high blood pressure.
 But some doctors now say this is not true, and salt has been wrongly demonized.
 Question everything, folks.
 Now many doctors say there are other factors that play regarding heart disease, and a significantly greater effect is determined by hydration level, your sodium-to-potassium ratio, and a high- sugar, processed food intake which leaves foreign particles in the blood vessels.